 Who knew that a blueberry bush could add colour to the garden?
 This beauty is from Bushel and Berry, and has pink foliage in the spring with hints of blue and green, and turquoise foliage in the winter.
 It enjoys full sun, is hardy to zone 5, and is quite happy in a container if you don’t have room in the garden.
 I have it nestled in one of my raised beds.

 4. Heuchera ‘Forever Purple’

 My heuchera list seems to be growing.
-As I mentioned in a recent issue of Garden Making magazine, I have a thing for heucheras and their wide range of foliage choices.
+As I mentioned in a past issue of Garden Making magazine, I have a thing for heucheras and their wide range of foliage choices.
 This purple number is a great accent plant in the garden.
 It could also show up in one of my containers, depending on my colour scheme.